random-access/NewsReader/README.md

 - [x] Post messages
 - [x] Synchronize only over wifi or always
 - [x] Displaying messages hierarchically
-- [ ] Individual settings for saving messages
+- [x] Secure connection to news servers with SSL / TLS
 - [ ] Secure password storage on the device
-- [ ] Connect to news servers over SSL (if supported) -> not sure yet..
+- [ ] Individual settings for saving messages

 ## A short preview: